Multiple output samples per input in a single-output Gaussian process: Multiple output samples

-When using this repeated kernel, the latent variables are distributed as $p(\widetilde{\bm{f}}|\mathbf{X})=\mathcal{N}(\widetilde{\bm{f}}|\bm{0},\widetilde{\mathbf{K}})$.
-The repeated structure of $\widetilde{\mathbf{K}}$ causes all latent variables that are associated with the same training data point to be perfectly correlated, and thus should have the same value.
-Therefore, it seems computationally redundant to separately model the repeated latent variables.
-This paper proposes that there is no need to separately compute each of the repetitions, and to instead only express a single instance of each latent variable per training data point using \eqref{eq:prior}.
+When using this repeated kernel, the latent variables prior is $p(\widetilde{\bm{f}}|\mathbf{X})=\mathcal{N}(\widetilde{\bm{f}}|\bm{0},\widetilde{\mathbf{K}})$.
+The repeated structure of $\widetilde{\mathbf{K}}$ causes all latent variables associated with the same training data point to be perfectly correlated, and thus have the same value.
+It seems computationally redundant to separately model the repeated latent variables.
+This paper proposes that there is no need to separately compute each of the repetitions, and to instead only express a single instance of each latent variable per training data point.
 The joint density of the multiple output samples is then conditioned on these non-repeated latent variables, $p(\mathbf{Y}|\bm{f})$.
-The diagonal covariance in the output density function of a standard GP in \eqref{eq:output_density} implies that the outputs from different training data points are conditionally independent of each other when given the latent variables.
+The diagonal covariance in the output density function of a standard GP implies that the outputs from different training data points are conditionally independent of each other when given the latent variables.
 This conditional independence, applied to the case of repeated inputs in the naive approach, yields in this proposed approach a joint output density that can be factorised as